SC refuses bail to Asaram

-New Delhi, Jan 30 (IANS) The Supreme Court on Monday refused to grant bail to self-styled godman Asaram Bapu on medical grounds, saying his condition wasn’t such that he can’t be treated in Jodhpur.
+New Delhi, Jan 30 (IANS) The Supreme Court on Monday refused bail to godman Asaram Bapu, saying his health condition wasn’t such that he can’t be treated in Jodhpur.

 Asaram is lodged in the Jodhpur Central Jail and is facing prosecution for allegedly raping a minor girl.